ercgnclvs/maisonette-slider/README.md

 Runs on slide click.

 ## API

-As mentioned above, Siema doesn't come with many options - just a few useful methods.
-Combine it with some very basic JavaScript and voila!

 **`prev(howManySlides = 1, callback)`**
 Go to previous item.
 Optionally slide few items backward by passing `howManySlides` (number) argument.
 Optional `callback` (function) available as a third argument .